How to become a Counselor in South Carolina

 You can download the South Carolina preliminary counseling intern license application off the following South Carolina Department of Labor webpage.

-When your education experience has been approved by the Board, you will be sent an examination registration packet for either the National Counselor Examination or the National Clinical Mental health Counselor Examination.
+When your education experience has been approved by the Board, you should be sent an examination registration packet for either the National Counselor Examination or the National Clinical Mental Health Counselor Examination.
 Both are administered by the National Board for Certified Counselors.

 Information about the examinations is available on the NBCC website.